ssrg-vt/RustyMPK/index.md

 * * *

-RustyMPK provides a intra-memory isolation using Intel Memory Protection Keys.
+RustyMPK provides an intra-unikernel isolation using Intel Memory Protection Keys.

 *For more details see our [VEE'20 paper](https://www.ssrg.ece.vt.edu/papers/).*